frctl/fractal/docs/components/overview.md

 In order for Fractal to recognise your components, they must:

-1. Live within the component directory that you specified in your [fractal.js configuration file](/docs/configuration.md).
+1. Live within the component directory that you specified in your [project settings file](/docs/project-settings.md).
 2. Have a 'view' file, containing the markup required to render your component.
-This should have a file extension that matches the one specified in your [fractal.js configuration file](/docs/configuration.md) (or be `.hbs` by default).
+This should have a file extension that matches the one specified in your [project settings file](/docs/project-settings.md) (or be `.hbs` by default).

 Optionally, components can also: